 An Everyday History of Somewhere

 These stories resonate with truth for anyone who has ever visited the area.
-As the subtitle says “Being the true story of Indians, deer, homesteaders, potatoes, loggers, trees, fishermen, salmon, and other living things in the back woods of Northern California."
+The interviews capture the essence of rural life in this region at that time, but woven together, the stories conveyed the essence of local history and life.
+Mark Livingstone’s pen and ink illustrations helped set the tone and enrich the picture.
+As the subtitle says, "Being the true story of Indians, deer, homesteaders, potatoes, loggers, trees, fishermen, salmon, and other living things in the back woods of Northern California."

-192 pages 8" x 9" 90 illustrations.
+192 pages, 8" x 9", 90 illustrations.
 Published by Bored Feet Press.

 Bored Feet is not currently accepting retail orders.
 We will still be filling wholesale orders for the foreseeable future.
 We apologize for any inconvenience.